SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-26-trelaine-hunger.md

 ## // THE LOCAL CLINIC // ##

-<I>McCOY has been checking his phone anxiously over the past two weeks, desperate for news.</i>
+<I>TRELAINE has been checking his phone anxiously over the past two weeks, desperate for news.</i>

 <i>VANESSA was not the first he'd given the curse, nor would she be the last.
 But this time seemed... different.</i>

-<i>These days, McCOY worked as a doctor.
+<i>These days, TRELAINE worked as a doctor.
 A seemingly ordinary doctor, or so his patients believed.
 Ugly, but not without his charisma, charm, and certainly not without the air of competence.
 With the secret support of the NSR, neither his bad temper nor his occasional misunderstanding of human physiology were enough for him to lose a job.</i>

 <i>Worst case scenario, they just moved him somewhere else.</i>